wkingnet/JumpPointSearch/README.md

 Now just install Visual Studio and vcpkg, you can run it.

 # Install
+1. Install vcpkg if you haven't installed vcpkg yet.
+And integrated with VS.
-1. use vcpkg to install yaml-cpp and Eigen3
+2. use vcpkg to install yaml-cpp and Eigen3
 ```
 vcpkg install yaml-cpp eigen3 --triplet x64-windows
 vcpkg install yaml-cpp eigen3 --triplet x86-windows
 ```
-2. Generate solution
+3. Generate solution
-3. run `test.bat`
+4. run `test.bat`